Pulsed radio emission from a Central Compact Object: Implications for the population of radio neutron stars

 Once the supernova remnant has dissipated, PSR J1210--5226 may well continue to be an active radio pulsar for a Gyr or more and be indistinguishable from the normal pulsar population, albeit of low luminosity.
-It gives support to early suggestions\cite{Narayan1987} that some or indeed a high fraction of neutron star pulsars are ``injected'' into the population with relatively long spin periods near 0.5\,s.
-PSR J1210--5226's low luminosity implies that a potentially large population of similar objects may inhabit the galaxy and explains the absence of detectable radio emission from other putative neutron stars in binaries and other SNRs.
+It gives support to suggestions\cite{Narayan1987,Gullon2014} that some or indeed a high fraction of neutron star pulsars are ``injected'' into the population with birth spin periods comparable to the median period of the observed population, ie $\sim$0.5 s.
+The low radio luminosity of PSR~J1210--5226 further suggests that a significant population of similar objects will remain undetected, potentially explaining the absence of detectable radio emission from neutron stars in other SNRs and binary systems.

-This discovery firmly establishes 1E~1207.4$-$5209 as a radio-emitting neutron star, demonstrating that CCOs are not an entirely radio-silent population.
-It provides the first direct observational link between these enigmatic thermal X-ray sources and ordinary pulsars.
-Continued monitoring of PSR~J1210$-$5226, together with deeper searches for radio emission from other CCOs, will be crucial to determine whether radio activity is a general but elusive property of the class or a unique trait of this object.
-These results underscore the importance of high-sensitivity surveys with instruments like MeerKAT and highlight the potential of next-generation facilities such as the Square Kilometre Array to uncover additional radio-active CCOs within the Galactic neutron star population.
+Our detection of PSR~J1210$-$5226 establishes the first confirmed radio-emitting CCO, providing a direct observational link between this class of thermal X-ray sources and the broader pulsar population.
+It demonstrates that CCOs are not an entirely radio-silent population, but may instead represent a class of intrinsically faint or intermittently detectable radio pulsars.
+Continued monitoring of PSR~J1210$-$5226, together with deeper and more sensitive searches for radio emission from other CCOs, will be crucial to determine whether radio activity is a common but elusive property of the class or a rare characteristic of this source.
+These results underscore the importance of high-sensitivity surveys with instruments such as MeerKAT and future facilities like the Square Kilometre Array in uncovering the full diversity of the Galactic neutron star population.